isomerpages/ogp-isomer/_onboard-to-isomer/Getting started/Before you onboard.md

 ### Compliance
 - By using Isomer, your site is by default compliant to all applicable IM8 clauses.
+The Isomer Team manages all security centrally.
+This includes any security testing (i.e. VAPT etc) and audit/test.
+Hence, agencies do not need to be responsible for any IM8 clauses.

+system performance test (SPT), SSAT, VAPT etc?

 View the Isomer Tech Stack